How To Grow Spindle Palm Tree (Hyophorbe verschaffeltii)

 How To Care For Spindle Palm

-To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.
+To safeguard against nutritional deficiencies, it is advisable to apply high-quality palm fertilizer with a continuous-release formula twice a year during the growing season.

 Spindle Palm Pictures